denys-olleik/accounting/readme.md

 ## Journal and accounts

-Journal entries are recorded against specific accounts, where each account has a type that falls into one of five categories: Assets, Liabilities, Equity, Revenues, and Expenses.
+Journal entries are recorded against specific accounts, each of which falls into one of five categories: Assets, Liabilities, Equity, Revenues, and Expenses.

-Journal entries are made in transactions of at least two entries where the sum of the debits equals the sum of the credits.
+Journal entries are made in transactions of at least two entries, where the sum of the debits equals the sum of the credits.

+"Double entry" doesn't mean you can't have odd number of entries in a transaction.

 ```sql
 CREATE TABLE "ChartOfAccount"